Spotlight on Student Research & Outreach

 Outreach abstracts: Objectives of activity, target audience, partners, and outcomes.

-Graduate students will choose a time period they will be able to be present at their poster on Tuesday, April 15th.
+Graduate students will choose a time period when they will be able to be present at their poster on Thursday, April 16th.
 There are two time periods available: 12-1pm and 1-2pm.

-For more information on producing and printing your posters for the event see the ITS links below:
+For more information on producing and printing your posters for the event see:

-Questions should be directed to Jessica Clemons, Chair of the Committee on Research
+Questions should be directed to Jessica Clemons, Chair of the Committee for the Student Spotlight on Research

 The Spotlight is organized by the Ad-Hoc Committee for Spotlight on Student Research, a sub-committee of the Faculty Governance Committee on Research (COR).
 The Committee would like to thank the campus departments and individuals that contributed funds for awards and supplies: